gongbyung/ai-ethics-prototypes/respect-cfpb/README.md

 ## Limitations

 - CFPB redactions prevent entity-level linkage (no names, account details).
-- “Timely” responses track procedural compliance, not satisfaction.
 - Complaint counts may reflect company size or consumer awareness, not misconduct prevalence.
-- Focused only on **2024 Mortgage** segment for MVP clarity — multi-product analysis planned for next phase.

 ---